 And at business celebrations?

 Small workplace celebrations and excursions are part of corporate culture in Germany.
 One such occasion is the annual Christmas party with work colleagues.
 The general rule is that during excursions and business celebrations the focus is on socialising and togetherness.
 Business topics are rarely discussed on these occasions.
-Not taking part in excursions and celebrations might under certain circumstances be viewed as a lack of interest in the team or the company.
+Not taking part in excursions and celebrations may, under certain circumstances, be viewed as a lack of interest in the team or the company.

-Besides the annual workplace celebrations, depending on the region there might also be a Carnival party at work.
-In keen Carnival towns along the Rhine and Main rivers, it is absolutely customary to hold a little celebration at the workplace.
+Besides the annual workplace celebrations, depending on the region there may also be a Carnival party at work.
+In keen Carnival towns along the Rhine and Main rivers, it is absolutely customary to hold a small celebration at the workplace.
 While it can be the done thing in Cologne for employees to come to work in disguise, in other regions, such as Bavaria for example, it would be inappropriate.